-5.94 Within Shard End targeted redevelopment has delivered a high degree of social and affordable housing to meet immediate re-housing requirements in this area.
+5.93 Within Shard End targeted redevelopment has delivered a high degree of social and affordable housing to meet immediate re-housing requirements in this area.
 The former Yardley Sewage Works provides a much larger development opportunity that can deliver a broader range of accommodation that will further improve the attractiveness of the housing offer and regeneration potential of the area.
-5.95 The site provides the opportunity to facilitate both the delivery of a new residential area that will help address local regeneration issues (in terms of the diversification and widening of choice within the local housing stock) as well as securing significant environmental works to the Cole Valley that will transform the amenity value of the site along with the access to it and the range of facilities available to the immediate and wider community.
+5.94 The site provides the opportunity to facilitate both the delivery of a new residential area that will help address local regeneration issues (in terms of the diversification and widening of choice within the local housing stock) as well as securing significant environmental works to the Cole Valley that will transform the amenity value of the site along with the access to it and the range of facilities available to the immediate and wider community.

-5.96 The site forms part of the former Yardley Sewage Works, which ceased operation in the 1970s.
+5.95 The site forms part of the former Yardley Sewage Works, which ceased operation in the 1970s.
 Following decommissioning, only limited remediation was carried out and parts of the site were used for the landfill of demolition and construction waste.
 Initial investigations of the ground conditions and potential contamination have been undertaken and further investigations will be undertaken as the proposals are advanced.

-5.97 The site comprises a generally featureless area to the south of the River Cole.
+5.96 The site comprises a generally featureless area to the south of the River Cole.
 Although included within the Green Belt as part of the Cole Valley, the site currently has restricted access and a limited environmental and recreational value.
 Principal sporting and recreational sites are located elsewhere in the Cole Valley corridor and are more accessible by local communities (such as the rugby pitches on the opposite side of Cole Hall Lane).

-5.98 The River Cole road bridge at Cole Hall Lane has also been recently upgraded to facilitate regeneration opportunities in this area and to encourage better public transport services.
+5.97 The River Cole road bridge at Cole Hall Lane has also been recently upgraded to facilitate regeneration opportunities in this area and to encourage better public transport services.

-5.99 Development of part of the former sewage works site would seek to secure compensatory measures including opportunities for the improvement of access to the heart of the Cole Valley for the surrounding communities; opportunities to improve facilities

-(including local centres) within the wider area as part of the delivery of new residential development; and the retention and further enhancement of the most attractive aspects of the Valley.
+5.98 Development of part of the former sewage works site would seek to secure compensatory measures including opportunities for the improvement of access to the heart of the Cole Valley for the surrounding communities; opportunities to improve facilities (including local centres) within the wider area as part of the delivery of new residential development; and the retention and further enhancement of the most attractive aspects of the Valley.
 This includes the potential relocation of Yardley and District Rugby Club's clubhouse and changing rooms to their pitches on the opposite side of Cole Hall Lane.
-The limited value of the Yardley Sewage Works site in terms of the role and function of the Green Belt and the shortage of land for housing in the City, together with the local regeneration benefits and the potential for significant enhancements to the Cole Valley, represent exceptional circumstances which justify the release of the site from the Green Belt.

-5.100 Further development guidance for the site will be prepared as necessary to bring forward development.
+5.99 Further development guidance for the site will be prepared as necessary to bring forward development.
 This will include the potential remediation strategy for the site.